António de Oliveira Salazar: Colonial policies

 In the 1960s, armed revolutionary movements and scattered guerrilla activity reached Mozambique, Angola, and Guinea.
 Except in Guinea, the Portuguese army and naval forces were able to suppress most of these insurgencies effectively through a well-planned counter-insurgency campaign using light infantry, militia, and special operations forces.
 However, despite the early military successes, Colonel Francisco da Costa Gomes quickly pointed out that there could be no permanent military solution for Portugal's colonial problem.
 In 1961, General Júlio Botelho Moniz, after being nominated Minister of Defense, tried to convince President Tomás in a constitutional "coup d'état" to remove an aged Salazar from the premiership.
 Botelho Moniz ended up being removed from his government position.
 His political ally da Costa Gomes was nonetheless allowed to publish a letter in the newspaper Diário Popular reiterating his view that a military solution in Africa was unlikely.

 In the 1960s, most of the world ostracised the Portuguese government because of its colonial policy, especially the newly independent African nations.
 Domestically, factions within Portugal's elite, including business, military, intellectuals and the church started to challenge Salazar and his policies.
 Later, despite tentative overtures towards an opening of the regime, Caetano balked at ending the colonial war, notwithstanding the condemnation of most of the international community.
 The Carnation Revolution brought retreat from the colonies and acceptance of their independence, the subsequent power vacuum leading to the inception of newly independent communist states in 1975, notably the People's Republic of Angola and the People's Republic of Mozambique, which promptly began to expel all of their white Portuguese citizens.
 As a result, over a million Portuguese became destitute refugees – the retornados.
-The Portuguese Colonial War resulted in more than 100,000 civilian deaths and more than 10,000 Portugues soldiers dead.
+The Portuguese Colonial War resulted in more than 100,000 civilian deaths and more than 10,000 Portuguese soldiers dead.